-Google Calendar vs Outlook Calendar (2026): Which Is Better?
+Google Calendar vs Outlook Calendar (2026): Which Calendar App Is Better?

 30-Second Answer

 The best calendar is the one that matches your email.
-Google Calendar is unbeatable if you use Gmail/Google Workspace.
-Outlook Calendar wins if you are in Microsoft 365 with Exchange.
-Google Calendar wins 6-4 for individuals; Outlook Calendar wins 6-4 for enterprise.
+Choose Google Calendarif you use Gmail or Google Workspace — it's free, fast, and smoothly integrated.
+Choose Outlook Calendar if your organization runs Microsoft 365 with Exchange and Teams.
+Google Calendar wins 5-3 overall for most users, but Outlook dominates enterprise environments.

 Our Verdict